 1. Upload unofficial transcripts from all colleges and universities you attended to the MAcc Departmental Application.

 2. Submit official transcripts to the University of Oregon Office of Admissions.
 Please follow official transcript requirements as detailed by the UO Graduate School website.

 Official Electronic Transcripts.
 Official electronic transcripts should be sent to: email@example.com.

 Degree Certificate.
-If your awarded degree is not posted on the transcript, as is the case with most international transcripts, you will need to include the related degree certificate with your transcript.
+If your degree and degree award date are not posted on the transcript, as is the case with most international transcripts, you will need to include the related degree certificate with your transcript.

 International Transcripts from Non-English Speaking Countries: English translations of transcripts and, where applicable, degree certificates notarized by the issuing university (submit to UO Admissions).

 View the list of countries where this requirement applies

 International Credentials: International credentials must be equivalent to a U.S. four-year bachelor’s degree.
 Additionally, the credentials must be received from an institution recognized by the country’s educational body that oversees institutional approval, such as the Ministry of Education.
 If you are concerned about your eligibility for admissions to the University of Oregon Graduate School, please contact Cortney McIntyre for credential analysis (firstname.lastname@example.org).